rule

 Text 22

-Counting seventeen is there the consideration of the five gross elements, the five objects and the five senses along with the one mind and the soul as the seventeenth.
+Counting seventeen there is the consideration of the five gross elements, the five senses and their five objects together with the one mind and the soul as the seventeenth element.

 Text 23